Platform Guide

 2. To filter the view to only display Requirement entities, click ‘Requirement’ in the “By Class” section of the left sidebar.

-3. Locate the ‘Labels’ column and determine which method of verification is appropriate to verify your requirement(s).
+3. Locate the ‘Labels’ in the Metadata Tab on the left sidebar.
+Determine and select which method of verification is appropriate to verify your requirement(s).
 Innoslate‘s default database schema provides five different verification method labels: Analysis, Demonstration, Inspection, Modeling & Simulation, and Test.

-5. Repeat Step 4, as needed, to add more than one Verification Method label to your requirement.
+4. Then press 'Deselect' on the toolbar and repeat 3 as needed, to add more than one Verification Method label to a requirement.

-6. Click the green checkmark button to save.
+5. Click the green checkmark button on the toolbar to save.

 database view req filter